 For thousands of years, Coast Salish Tribes and First Nations in Washington State and British Columbia bred and cared for an Indigenous breed of woolly dogs.
 They sheared these dogs like sheep and wove their thick hair into blankets and other ceremonial items.
-The dogs themselves also possessed spiritual significance and became emblems for many Coast Salish communities.
-In the mid-nineteenth century, this once thriving tradition was in decline when explorer George Gibbs adopted a woolly dog he called Mutton.
+The dogs themselves also possessed spiritual significance and became emblems for many Coast In the mid-nineteenth century, this once thriving tradition was in decline when explorer George Gibbs adopted a woolly dog he called Mutton.
 When Mutton died in 1859, Gibbs sent the dog's pelt to the nascent Smithsonian Institution, where it remains the only known woolly dog fleece in the world.
 Evolutionary molecular biologist Audrey Lin first came across Mutton's pelt as a Peter Buck postdoctoral fellow in 2021.
 "I was just overcome with excitement-I had heard from some other people that Mutton was a bit scraggly, but I thought he was gorgeous."
 Lin teamed up with NMNH anthropologist and curator Logan Kistler and an international team of researchers to analyze genetic clues preserved in Mutton's pelt.
 They were able to trace the woolly dog breed back some 5,000 years and estimated that nearly 85% of Mutton's ancestry can be linked to pre-colonial dogs.
 This serves as a testament to how well Coast Salish communities maintained woolly dogs' unique genetic makeup.
 The researchers also pinpointed nearly 30 genes that contributed to the dogs' highly sought-after woolly fur.
 Similar genes were activated in the genomes of woolly mammoths.
 To determine what these shaggy canines looked like, the researchers partnered with noted natural history illustrator Karen Carr to create a life-like reconstruction.
-But their findings, published in the journal Science, could only tell the researchers part of the woolly dog's story.
+But their findings, published in the journal $\underline{sc}$ tell the researchers part of the woolly dog's story.
 According to Kistler, the "Coast Salish traditional perspective was the entire context for understanding the study's findings."
 The team worked closely with several Coast Salish co-authors including Elders, Knowledge Keepers, and Master Weavers to learn more about the role woolly dogs played in society and the historical factors surrounding their decline.
 The woolly dog's disappearance remains enigmatic.
 But the team was able to dismiss one possible theory-that the dogs were replaced by machine-made blankets.
 Instead, maintaining woolly dogs likely became increasingly difficult or forbidden as disease and colonial policies of displacement and forced assimilation devastated Coast Salish Tribes and First Nations.
 But despite their disappearance, the memory of woolly dogs remains embedded in Coast Salish society.
 Michael Pavel, an Elder from the Skokomish/Twana Coast Salish community in Washington and one of the coauthors of the new paper, believes their understanding of woolly dogs is only getting clearer thanks to the new research effort.
 "All of our communities held a certain aspect of knowledge about the woolly dog," Pavel said.
-"But when woven together... we now have a much more complete understanding."
-The pelt of Mutton, a woolly dog cared for by naturalist and ethnographer George Gibbs, has been in the Smithsonian's collection since the 1850s.
-It remains the only known woolly dog fleece in the world.
-1
+"But when woven together...

-Human Dignity, Shared Stewardship, and Fthical Returns
+Human Dignity, Shared Stewardship, and Ethical Returns